-Crete is home to the ancient Minoan civilization.
-They pre-date Greek civilization and they were one of the most influential ancient civilizations in the region.
+Crete was once home to the ancient Minoan civilization.
+The Minoan cultures predates Greek civilization and was once one of the most influential ancient civilizations in the region.
 Growing up, I was fascinated by them.
 More than ancient ruins though, Crete has beautiful beaches, great hiking, quaint towns, and friendly locals.
 It’s the biggest island in the country and its range of activities reflects that.

-- Hostel Prices: An average price of a hostel here is $27 USD per night for a dorm bed.
+- Hostel Prices: An average price of a hostel here is $13-27 USD per night for a dorm bed, depending on the season.
 Consider coming in the fall or winter months for cheaper prices (plus fewer crowds).

-- Budget Hotel Prices: Budget hotel rooms begin at $50 USD per night.
+- Budget Hotel Prices: Budget hotel rooms begin at $50 USD per night, or $25 in the off-season.
 During the summer, expect to pay much more as Crete is a popular destination during July and August.

 - Average Cost of Food: Restaurants will cost about $20 USD for a nice dinner even in a tourist area.
 But if you really want to eat cheap, eat Gyros.
 A Gyro is only about $3 USD and easily fill you up.
 Cooking your food for a week will cost between $40 – 50 USD.